Pearls Before Swine by Stephan Pastis for April 10, 2022

 48. Image

-diskus Premium Member about 2 years ago
+diskus Premium Member over 2 years ago

 Dont think of it as news any longer, rather entertainment.
 Sort of like professional wrestling.
 I totally ignore it.